Position Number: ACA21-377

 KEY DUTIES AND RESPONSIBILITIES:

-- Plans, organizes, and implements programs and services for students with disabilities, and the goals, objectives, and program policies, procedures and work standards for AARC.
+- Plans, organizes, and implements programs and services for students with disabilities, and the goals, objectives, and program policies, procedures and work standards for AAC.
 Facilitates communications about departmental activities, events, deadlines, and timelines.

-- Manages, supervises and coordinates day-to-day operations of all AARC programs, services, and activities, including recruitment and outreach, orientation, assessment, counseling and advisement, tutorials and special workshops, transfer assistance, educational plans, assistive technology, supplies, priority registration, letters of recommendation, scholarships, crisis intervention, case management, and recognition ceremonies.
+- Manages, supervises and coordinates day-to-day operations of all AAC programs, services, and activities, including recruitment and outreach, orientation, assessment, counseling and advisement, tutorials and special workshops, transfer assistance, educational plans, assistive technology, supplies, priority registration, letters of recommendation, scholarships, crisis intervention, case management, and recognition ceremonies.

 - Advocates strategies and solutions for barriers to access and success for students with disabilities, including policy, program, and facility modifications, and provides awareness through multiple modes of communication, marketing, training and in-service.